 - Take no action but keep the information about the concern to inform our work in the future

-If you want to report a concern about a barrister, please visit our section on reporting concerns about a barrister.
+If you want to report a concern about a barrister, please visit our section on reporting concerns.

 Please note that we do not deal with complaints about a barrister who has been working for you: that is the role of the Legal Ombudsman.